 The Center had an operating lease agreement for office space which expired on June 30, 2022.
 The lease agreement called for a base rent of \$2,647 per month.
-No new lease agreement has been entered into as of June 30, 2022.
-The Center continues to pay rent on a month-to-month basis at a rate of \$2,647.
-A new lease agreement is expected to be finalized by the year ended June 30, 2023.
+No new lease agreement has been entered into as of June 30, 2023.
+The Center continues to pay rent on a month-to-month basis.
+A new office lease was finalized and commenced on August 1, 2023.